|Canastota Section||Perryville Section||Cazenovia Section||Stone Quarry-Nelson Swamp||Tioughnioga WMA|

 Turn left on Irish Hill Road.

-Trail leaves road at bend. (parking) Enter Tioughnioga WMA.
+Trail enters woods at bend of road. (parking) Enter Tioughnioga WMA.

 Reach old dirt/abandoned Holmes Rd.
 Turn left and follow old road.